kernelmonents/fuzzy-lamp/README.md

 # fuzzy-lamp
-it is a fuzzy lamp?
+Fuzzy lamp - it is a collection of apps for download and works on the apps!